-The proposed stormwater utility layout for the Site is provided on the development plan drawings in Appendix D. New stormwater infrastructure will be installed throughout the Site and will discharge to two new stormwater ponds.
-The required minimum thicknesses of all pond sections which will serve as surface engineering controls are shown in the minimum capping section details provided in Appendix E. According to the development plans, the stormwater ponds will be installed with an impermeable PVC liner between the existing soil (or fill) and 1 foot of overlying clean fill.
-The proposed pond sections for the Site meet the minimum capping requirements.
+The proposed stormwater utility layout for the Site is provided on the development plan drawings in Appendix E. New stormwater infrastructure will be installed throughout the Site and will discharge to a new stormwater pond along the western edge of the Site.
+The required minimum thicknesses of all pond sections which will serve as surface engineering controls are shown in the minimum capping section details provided in Appendix F. The stormwater pond at the Site will be installed with an impermeable liner between the existing soil (or fill) and overlying clean fill or stone.
+Alternatively, a low-permeability clay liner with a minimum thickness of 12 inches may be used in lieu of the impermeable liner, in which case it must also be covered by a minimum of 12 inches of clean fill or stone for a total cap thickness of 24 inches.
+If a low-permeability clay liner is used, the material must undergo geotechnical testing and be approved by the MDE prior to its use, as outlined in Section 5.1.5.
+The pond sections for the Site must meet the minimum capping requirements.

-Based on the shallow groundwater elevation measurements collected during the Finishing Mills Groundwater Phase II Investigation, the pond excavations may encounter groundwater.
-As shown on Figure 7, the shallow groundwater elevations underlying the eastern stormwater pond and southern stormwater pond are at approximately 11 feet amsl (similar to the pond bottom elevation) and 7 feet amsl (4 feet below the pond bottom), respectively.
+Based on the shallow groundwater elevation measurements collected during the Area B Groundwater Phase II Investigation, the pond excavation may encounter groundwater.
+As shown on Figure 7, the shallow groundwater elevations underlying the stormwater pond vary between approximately 6 and 8 feet amsl.
+As shown on the grading plan, the proposed bottom elevation of the stormwater pond is 6 feet amsl.
 Any water removed will be sampled (if necessary) as described in Section 5.2 and (if acceptable) sent to the on-site HCWWTP.